 But what do we know of this “completely redesigned, next-generation Mac Pro architected for pro customers who need the highest-end, high-throughput system in a modular design, as well as a new high-end pro display,” as Apple’s VP of marketing Phil Schiller described it?

-It would seem that the company isn’t far along in its reinvention of the Mac Pro, there was no prototype to show off at WWDC in June 2017, and no more information given at that event, other than a reiteration of the promise that something is in the pipeline.
+It would seem that when it made its announcement in April 2017, the company wasn’t far along in its reinvention of the Mac Pro.
+Nor was there any prototype to show off at WWDC in June 2017, and no more information given at that event, other than a reiteration of the promise that something is in the pipeline.

 In addition the comments made by Schiller and the two other Apple VPs present at the briefing in April give us some insight as to just how much of a revamp Apple is conducting.
 Apparently it’s a “radical revamp” if you were wondering.